jsa/flystick/README.md

 I wanted to try out how it's to fly FPV with a joystick.
 Project https://github.com/Iezious/rcjoy/wiki did seem very interesting, but I wasn't that thrilled about the low-level, hardware-specific approach; I wanted a simpler and more future-proof solution.

-When the Raspberry Pi Zero came out, it seemed like a perfect hardware component for the problem.
+When the Raspberry Pi Zero came out, it seemed like a perfect hardware component for solving the problem.
 And then with the python libraries, the whole set came together very nicely — with very little code.

 ## Setup (on Raspberry Pi)